r2hu1/sh2re/README.md

-Sure, here's a basic structure for your repository's documentation.
-You can modify it according to your project's requirements:

 # SH2RE

 Welcome to the SH2RE repository.
 This project allows you to upload images,pdfs,videos etc and get direct perma link to use in projects.